 Phish debut; Tom Marshall on vocals.

-Noteworthy Jams: Reba (highly recommended), Drowned (key version), Runaway Jim (highly recommended), Mike's Song (key version), Digital Delay Loop Jam (key version), Weekapaug Groove (key version), You Enjoy Myself (highly recommended)
+Noteworthy Jams: Reba (highly recommended), Drowned (highly recommended), Runaway Jim (highly recommended), Mike's Song (highly recommended), Digital Delay Loop Jam (highly recommended), Weekapaug Groove (highly recommended), You Enjoy Myself (highly recommended)

 Average Song Gap: 20.48

 Notes: Reba did not have the whistling ending.
 The narration in Mockingbird discussed how Phish makes time in the Phish Time Factory, which set up the New Year’s Eve stunt.
 The Phish debut of Shine featured Tom Marshall on vocals.
 Drowned included a tease of Fire on the Mountain shortly before Lizards.
 Trey teased Shine in Runaway Jim.
 Mike's Song contained a Dave's Energy Guide tease from Page.
 The second set ended with a Digital Delay Loop Jam out of Mike’s, and the third set opened with the Phish Time Factory machine.
 All four band members dressed as scientists playing with synths while lights flashed and Van de Graff generators zapped.
 Fish was lifted up in a bed as Father Time and was reborn as the Baby New Year.
 Weekapaug featured Auld Lang Syne, Dreaming (Blondie), and Spooky teases and was unfinished.
 This was the first performance of Sanity since June 24, 1994 (147 shows).
 This show was officially released as New Year's Eve 1995 - Live at Madison Square Garden.